chrisguida/tiny-lightning-node-tutorial/_tutorial/01-intro.md

   - An internet connection/router and a way to connect the OPi to it (wifi or ethernet, see internet connection section below)
   - At least one Android-like or iOS cell phone to use as the point-of-sale terminal
   - A Lightning-enabled wallet to pay Phoenixd's ~US$25 autoLiquidity fee

+### Laptop or VPS
+- Works on Linux, Mac, or (even!)
+Windows
+- Feel free to use one of these just to learn, though keep in mind you will want something that you can leave powered on and connected to the internet 24/7 if you really want to use this in a shop, though.
+Most VPSes carry a monthly cost (though I hear it's possible to find a free VPS on Oracle.
+The cheapest I found was US$2/mo).

+### Android phone with Termux
+- This is experimental (but ~works)

+## Software

+To successfully complete this tutorial, you will need:

+- A Lightning **node**
+  - Phoenixd, or
+  - Albyhub with LDK
+- A Lightning **"hub"** (for connecting mobile client apps and hacking with third-party extensions/connections)
+  - LNBits, or
+  - Albyhub
+- And a **point-of-sale app**
+  - Zeus
+    - works with albyhub and lnbits
+    - albyhub with zeus requires an alby website account
+  - Alby Go
+    - works with albyhub
+    - connects via nwc, no alby account needed
+  - Buzzpay
+    - works with albyhub
+    - connects via nwc, no alby account needed
+    - works with phoenixd backend as of v1.14 (released 2025-02-17)